Fuego Quickstart Guide

 On Ubuntu, try the following commands:

-When you run the 'docker-start-container.sh' script, the terminal where this is run will be placed at a shell prompt, as the root user, inside the docker container.
+When you run the 'start.sh' script, the terminal where this is run will be placed at a shell prompt, as the root user, inside the docker container.
 The container will run until you exit this shell.
 You should leave it running for the duration of your testing.

 NOTE: If you are experimenting with the unreleased version of Fuego in the

 'next' branch, then please replace the 'git clone' command in the instructions above with these:

 On the last step, to access the Fuego interface you can use any browser - not just Firefox.
 By default the Fuego interface runs on your host machine, on port 8080, with URL path "/fuego".

 In your browser, you should see a screen similar to the following:

 We will now add items to Fuego (and this screen) so you can begin testing.